 Well, those were some of our favourite things to do in Baton Rouge.
 Let’s take a look now at some practicalities for your trip to Baton Rouge, starting with our tips on where to stay.

 We stayed right in the heart of Baton Rouge at the Hampton Inn and Suites.
 This was located an easy walking distance from all the sights in town, as well as being just one block from the river, meaning I could pop out and catch those sunsets.

 The rooms were comfortable and quiet, the included breakfast was excellent, free coffee was available all day, and there was a nice area to work in when we weren’t out and about sight-seeing.
-The only downside was that parking wasn’t included, although at $8 a night, it wasn’t too pricey.
-There are plenty of hotels to choose from in Baton Rouge, but we think this was a great combination of value and location.
+The only downside was that parking wasn’t included, although at $8 a night, it wasn’t too pricey when we stayed.

 When to Visit Baton Rouge